jaranzadi/NNTFWS/README.md

 This repository contains Python codes designed to study Weyl nodes in Td-MoTe2 driven by a laser field.
 By utilizing the Floquet formalism and Wannier90 data, the code allows the user to compute bulk bands and track the Weyl nodes in the driven state through k-space.

+## Folder Structure

+- **`src/`**: This folder contains the source code, including the Python scripts for computing bulk bands and tracking Weyl nodes.
+- **`data/`**: This folder stores the Wannier90 output files required for the computations.
+- **`results/`**: The folder where the outputs of the computations will be saved, including bulk band plots and Weyl node tracking data.

 ## Project Overview

 The project consists of three Python scripts: